sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 ];
 ```

-Our data is setup and as you all know, the deadliest creature `deadliestCreature` is the shrimp 🦐 !
+Our data is set up and as you all know, the deadliest creature `deadliestCreature` is the shrimp 🦐 !
 Now that you have that set up, you can start playing with `.reduce()`.

 ## 2. Reduce Introduction